Polyaigos Emerald waters

-Discover one of the most pristine islands whose devotion remains to the animal kingdom and great geological formations that house a wide variety of mysterious, exotic beauties.
-Polyaigos, which falls just next to the island of Kimolos, is Aegean’s sea largest uninhabited island and a popular sailing destination for sailing lovers.
-The island comes surrounded by Turquoise, sapphire and emerald waters.
-With the island being largely uninhabited, expect the major sites of interest to be the sceneries offered by nature.
+Discover one of the most pristine islands, a haven for the animal kingdom and great geological formations that house a wide variety of mysterious, exotic beauties.
+Polyaigos, which is just next to the island of Kimolos, is Aegean’s sea largest uninhabited island and a popular sailing destination for sailing lovers.
+The island is surrounded by turquoise, sapphire and emerald waters.
+The island being mainly uninhabited, expect the major attractions of interest to be nothing more than the incredible, natural landscapes.

-The island comes with numerous amount of sea caves at the coastline, which acts as the natural habitat to the Mediterranean Monk seal of Monachus Monachus.as you proceed towards the rocky cliffs of the hinterland, you will come across a number of migratory bird species.
-With the name “Polyaigos” referring to many goats, expect to see large herds of them.
-The island falls under the municipality of Kimolos, and a vast majority of it is owned by the Greek Orthodox church and is mostly rented out to shepherds from Kimolos and Milos.
+The island comes with plenty of sea caves along the coastline, which serve as a natural habitat to the Mediterranean Monk seal of Monachus Monachus.
+As you proceed towards the rocky cliffs of the woods, you will come across migratory bird species.
+The name “Polyaigos” refers to many goats, you can spot large herds of them on the cliffs.
+The island is under the municipality of Kimolos, and a vast majority of it is owned by the Greek Orthodox church and is mostly rented out to shepherds from Kimolos and Milos.
 Although deserted, the island still has remains of a church dedicated to The Virgin Mary and an automated lighthouse.

 What to do in Polyaigos